Planning to visit our national parks and public lands? We’ve got you covered with some of the essential permits and reservations you’ll need.

 For adventurers and climbers, Half Dome is a revered challenge.
 The popular Cables Route requires physical endurance, mental fortitude, and a healthy respect for the mountain.

-The Cables Route up Half Dome in Yosemite National Park, California (Photo by Joe Lyon Bird)
+The Cables Route up Half Dome in Yosemite National Park, California (Photo by Frederico Pacheco /Nature's Best Photography)

 Zion National Park (Utah): Angels Landing